-Today we'll take yesterday's task of updating Contact Info a step further and address bios and profile photos.
+Today for Day 3 of the challenge, we'll take yesterday's task of updating Contact Info a step further and address About pages and Bio photos.

 If you work with brands or hope to, this is even more critical.
-PR companies will head here first and they want to know:
+PR companies will head to your About page first and they want to know:

 - who you are